hharryyf/gdl2qbf-general/README.md

 A converter from multi-player GDL to QBF, [the paper](https://www.ifaamas.org/Proceedings/aamas2024/pdfs/p807.pdf) is attached.

-The proof for the NMR paper is available [here](https://github.com/hharryyf/gdl2qbf-general/blob/main/NMR_25_QBF-15-16.pdf)
+The proof and experiments of the NMR paper are available in the NMR branch.

-The experiments in the AAMAS paper were based on an old and less generic implementation that can only handle games with exactly 2 players.
+**The experients in the AAMAS paper were based on an old and less generic implementation that can only handle games with exactly 2 players https://github.com/hharryyf/gdl2qbf-aamas-24 while the current implementation is more general than that**

 Now we can deal with the bounded-depth strong winnability for arbitarily many players.

 ## Description